hellraiser125/3DES-authentification-protocol/README.md

 # 3DES-authentification-protocol
-Implementation of the two-way authentication protocol using 3DES cipher
+Implementation of the two-way authentication protocol based on timestamps and 3DES cipher